 Bali in December – is it a good time to visit?
 Rainy season meets peak season in Bali in the last month of the year.
 And if it weren’t for Christmas, this would be off season in the Island of the Gods.
 While Indonesia is a predominately Muslim country.
 And Bali is a predominately Hindu society.
 Nonetheless, Christmas is an official holiday.
 Moreover, legions of foreign tourists descend on the island to spend their end-of-the-year holiday in a tropical paradise.

-So how is Bali weather in December?
+So how is the weather in Bali in December?
 First of all, Bali has two seasons: wet and dry.
 Wet season runs from October to April.
 And dry season runs from May to September.

 Because Bali is near the Equator, there is little variation in temperature from month to month.
 However, there is more chance of rain during wet season.
 And the humidity tends to higher, as well.
 On the other hand. the average temperature is slightly lower.

-In fact, December is the second wettest month of the year in Bali.
+In fact, the weather in December in Bali is the second wettest month of the year.
 Only January has more rainy days and more rainfall.